mjklbhvg/regexjit/Readme.md

 ## overview
 ### parse.c
 Parser that outputs nfas for given input regexprs.
-Use the '-d' option to output the nfas in dot representation.
+Use the '-n' option to output the nfas in dot representation.

 Supported syntax:
 - +, *, ?, |, .